joshuaebalan/Botshot-Roulette/README.md

 # Botshot-Roulette

-This is a decision tree builder for the game "Buckshot Roulette".
+This is a decision tree builder for the game "Buckshot Roulette" by Mike Klubnika.
 Ideally, this classifier will help the user decide what action to take on their turn (shoot self/shoot dealer/use item)
 The rules for the game are as follows:

 ## Game Rules

-* There are two rational actors: the "player" (that which we control) and the "dealer" (our opponent).
+* There are two [rational actors](#what-is-a-rational-actor): the "player" (that which we control) and the "dealer" (our opponent).
 Each has a certain amount of "charges" (i.e. when one is shot, they lose a charge)
 * Between them rests a shotgun, which is loaded with between 4 and 8 shells in a random order, some of which are live and others are blank.
 Both players know the total number of shells, as well as the total numbers of blank and live rounds; what they do not know is the order in which they are loaded.
 * Players alternate turns in control of the gun; they may either:
   * Shoot themself: should the bullet be a blank, they get another turn;